What Motorists Should Know to Drive a Car in Krakow

 In Poland 'no parking' sign applies also to the sidewalk

 unless there is a notice below that reads 'Nie dotyczy

 There is a spacious underground car park in the Old Town

-central area beneath Plac Na Groblach square next to Sheraton Krakow
+central area beneath Plac Na Groblach square, next to

-Royal Castle.
-An hour of parking costs an
+Wawel Royal Castle, where an hour of parking costs an

 How to move about the city.

 Over seven million visitors show up in Krakow every